Joshua Tinner, Placement Consultant At Outcome.Life, Discusses The Importance Of 'Who You Know' And How To Grow Your Contacts List

 It is often said about Australia that the overwhelming amount of available jobs are never advertised but only passed through word-of-mouth.
 Australians are well-known for hiring people based upon who the person is behind the skillset, that is to say that your personality matters as much as (if not more than) the skills that you possess.
-Of course, the best way to show someone your personality is to talk to them: this is where your network comes into play!
+Of course, the best way to show to someone your personality is to talk to them: this is where your network comes into play!

 How it works

 By having a large and strong network of professionals, you increase your chances of knowing someone (or knowing someone who knows someone else) that is hiring.
 The advantage this gives you is that you can strike-up a conversation with the hiring person if you already know them, or have your mutual connection introduce you if you do not.
 This conversation is effectively an informal interview for the position and you may secure the job from this discussion without ever submitting an application.